QualiSystems/cloudshell-orch-sandbox/SandboxOrchestration_specs/save & restore standard.md

 # Save & Restore
-CloudShell offers users to save the state of a Sandbox and Than later, restore the sandbox to one of it's previous states, freeing up expensive resources in between.
+CloudShell allows users to save the state of a Sandbox and restore the sandbox to one of its previous states, freeing up expensive resources in between.

 The sandbox supports 3 commands:
 - Save Snapshot - saves the state of all the shells and stores the information in a local repository